Digest of Benefit Entitlement Principles - Chapter 11

 11.2.2 The medical certificate, a significant source of information

-The Commission is authorized to make regulations prescribing the information to be furnished by a person to prove his or her inability to work Footnote 7.
-On this subject, the Regulations say that Footnote 8:
+The Commission is authorized to make regulations prescribing the information to be submitted by a person to prove their inability to work Footnote 8.
+On this subject, the Regulations say that Footnote 9:

 The information and evidence to be provided to the Commission by a claimant in order to prove inability to work because of illness, injury or quarantine pursuant to paragraph 18(b) of the Act, is a medical certificate completed by a medical doctor or other medical professional attesting to the claimant's inability to work and stating the probable duration of the illness, injury or quarantine.

-A mere allegation of being unable to work because of illness may not be sufficient.
-The same can be said that providing a medical certificate it does not necessarily mean that a person has proven inability to work.
-It is possible that the information in the certificate is not along the same lines as the claimant's allegations.
+In some instances, the individual’s statement of being unable to work because of illness may not be sufficient.
+The same can be said that providing a medical certificate does not necessarily prove a person's inability to work.
+It is possible that the information in the medical certificate is not along the same lines as the individual's statements.

-It may also be that the Commission will consider that there is no inability to work Footnote 9 or that the proof furnished will only cover part of the alleged period of inability.
+The Commission may also consider that there is no inability to work or that the proof provided will only cover part of the alleged period of inability to work.
 The Commission has various means and resources Footnote 10 to obtain adequate proof of inability to work in order to make a decision on varied or inconsistent information on file.

 11.2.3 Other means and sources of information

-The agent who makes the decision on the claimant's entitlement to benefit must be in a position to gather and judge a multitude of sometimes-contradictory information and medical declarations concerning the state of a person's health.
-It is therefore essential for the Agent to have the means and resources to facilitate the determination of the validity of the statements.
+The agent who makes the decision on the claimant's entitlement to sickness benefits must be in a position to gather and judge a multitude of sometimes contradictory information and medical declarations concerning the state of a person's health.
+It is therefore essential for the agent to have the means and resources to facilitate the determination of the validity of the statements.

 The attending physician, especially a specialist in the field, is generally the best judge of a person's state of health.
 The physician's role in respect of benefits comes down to providing or certifying any information considered appropriate concerning the nature of the illness, injury or quarantine, the probable duration of the inability to work and any other circumstances related thereto.

 The attending physician does not decide on the entitlement to sickness benefits.
-That responsibility instead belongs to the Commission, which must rule on the various conditions to entitlement, provided for in the Act.
+That responsibility rather, belongs to the Commission, which must rule on the various conditions to entitlement, provided for in the Act.

 When determining entitlement to sickness benefits, clarification or additional information concerning a person's state of health may be required.
-As well, a variety of situations may arise where such an independent medical examination will be considered necessary to counterbalance certain information already entered in the file, to dispel certain doubts as to a person's state of health or to help clarify cases of inability that are complex, ambiguous or contradictory.
+As well, a variety of situations may arise where an independent medical examination will be considered necessary to counterbalance certain information already entered in the file, to dispel certain doubts as to a person's state of health or to help clarify cases of inability that are complex, ambiguous or contradictory.
 In these cases, the Commission has full authority to require an independent medical examination if it considers it appropriate to do so.
 This is a formal obligation for the claimant, and a failure to comply with this direction may be grounds for denying benefits Footnote 11.